kejsardamberg/START2/README.md

 ## Why START2?
 Some 15 years ago a network of experienced QA professional was gathered under the name of START.

-&nbsp;1.
  Ettan
-&nbsp;&nbsp;&nbsp;1.1.
  Ett ett
 &nbsp;&nbsp;&nbsp;1.2.
 Ett två
 &nbsp;2.
 Två

 ## START2 manifesto
-### Must-haves
+&nbsp;**1.
+Must-haves**
-* Meetings are to be held at neutral grounds like someones home, chambre separee, summer house, or conference facility.
+&nbsp;&nbsp;&nbsp;1.1.
+Meetings are to be held at neutral grounds like someones home, chambre separee, summer house, or conference facility.
 START2 sessions are not a marketing event.
-* Each meeting should be centered around a specific theme to enable choosing relevant participants.
+&nbsp;&nbsp;&nbsp;1.2.
+Each meeting should be centered around a specific theme to enable choosing relevant participants.
-* Each participant should bring a short presentation on the choosen theme.
+&nbsp;&nbsp;&nbsp;1.3.
+Each participant should bring a short presentation on the choosen theme.
 The presentation must be about an actual personal experience.
-* After each presentation plenty of time for discussions is planned since discussions are the center of gaining insights in experience exchanges.
+&nbsp;&nbsp;&nbsp;1.4.
+After each presentation plenty of time for discussions is planned since discussions are the center of gaining insights in experience exchanges.

-### Should-haves
+&nbsp;**2.
+Should-haves**
-* Any START2 event should have lot of time to mingle.
+&nbsp;&nbsp;&nbsp;2.1.
+Any START2 event should have lot of time to mingle.
 If you bring a lot of people enthusiastic around the same subject or topic together and give them time they'll happily enter nerd-mode.
-* The group size should never be larger than 10 people since bigger groups get problems with participants not participating.
+&nbsp;&nbsp;&nbsp;2.2.
+The group size should never be larger than 10 people since bigger groups get problems with participants not participating.
-* START2 event time should be enough for everyone to hold their presentation and everyone to have a lengthy in-depth discussion about the experience presented.
+&nbsp;&nbsp;&nbsp;2.3.
+START2 event time should be enough for everyone to hold their presentation and everyone to have a lengthy in-depth discussion about the experience presented.

-### Could-haves
+&nbsp;**3.
+Could-haves**
-* If some people stay silent/inactive in discussions due to other people being more extrovert or louder, a Internet-forum like comment system of diffently coulored postit notes or similar could be used:
+&nbsp;&nbsp;&nbsp;3.1.
+If some people stay silent/inactive in discussions due to other people being more extrovert or louder, a Internet-forum like comment system of diffently coulored postit notes or similar could be used:
-  * Green for new thread
+* .
+Green for new thread
 * Yellow for comment on current topic
 * Blue for reply to previous comment
 These cards are held up by participants and the moderator make sure all people get their things said.